dzaima/chat/README.md

 |              <kbd>alt+r</kbd> | hide/unhide unread count for current room      |
 |         <kbd>ctrl+alt+r</kbd> | hide/unhide unread count for all rooms         |

-Most of those (along with some other things) are configurable in `res/chat.dzcfg` (dynamically reload with ctrl+f5, though some things may need a restart)
+Most of those (along with some other things) are configurable in `res/chat.dzcfg` (reload with f5, though some things may need selecting another room or a restart)

 ### syntax
 ````